SAP-samples/teched2022-DA280/README.md

-# Session ID - Session Title
+# DA280 - Build an Integrated Planning Scenario with Data and Analytics Solutions

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called DA280 - Build an Integrated Planning Scenario with Data and Analytics Solutions.

 ## Overview

-This session introduces attendees to...
+In this session, we will build an end-to-end integrated planning application with SAP Data Warehouse Cloud and SAP Analytics Cloud using the bi-directional data transfer between the two solutions.
+Besides the data transfer, the session covers data modeling, including the data marketplace in SAP Data Warehouse Cloud, as well as the creation of a planning model with predictive analytics and the respective front end for data entry.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:

+SAP SAC tenant

+SAP DWC tenant

+The above requirements have already been met and have been pre-created by SAP.

+Exercise 0 explains the architecture of the exercises and provides information regarding each of the components.
+It is strongly recommended content but does not include hands-on exercises.

+The hands-on exercises begin with Exercise 1.

 ## Exercises